LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

 - Improper setting of ``response`` upon termination.
 - etc.

 This is my early attempt to figure out how to have a side-effect free interactive while loop.
 Basic idea:

-- Use Stream.continually() to get a continuous stream of lines read in.
+- Use ``Stream.continually`` to get a continuous stream of input lines read.
-- Because Stream is lazy only in the tail, assume a blank line as the first value of the Stream (which is safely ignored).
+- Because ``Stream`` is lazy only in the tail, assume a blank line as the first value of the stream (which is safely ignored).
 I'd like to figure out the right way to eliminate this without introducing complexity.
-- use the takeWhile() method to accept input until an appropriate terminating condition (the word "no" is entered)
+- Use ``takeWhile`` to accept input until an appropriate terminating condition (the word "no" is entered)
-- convert each line to integer, if possible.
-We take advantage of the simplified exception management and provide a wrapper that is applied to each element to produce an option.
-Option is an important Scala idiom to address a success/failure paradigm.
+- Convert each line to integer, if possible.
+We simplify exception management by applying a ``Try`` wrapper to each attempted conversion. ``Try`` is an important Scala idiom for representing a computation that either succeeds with a result value or fails with an exception.
-- use flatMap to get only the input that were integral.
-All other values (None) are discarded.
+- Use ``flatMap`` to get only the input values where the conversion succeeded.
+In the process of applying ``flatMap``, however, we need to convert each ``Try`` value to an ``Option`` value. ``Option`` is very similar to ``Try`` but simpler in that it represents all failures as ``None``, which ``flatMap`` discards from the resulting list.

 .. code-block:: scala